Norway Debate: Later speeches

 It was 20:44 when Amery sat down and the debate continued until 23:30.
-The next speech was by Archibald Southby, who tried to defend Chamberlain.
+The next speech was by Sir Archibald Southby, who tried to defend Chamberlain.

 He declared that Amery's speech would "certainly give great satisfaction in Berlin" and he was shouted down.
 Bob Boothby interrupted and said that "it will give greater satisfaction in this country".

 Southby was followed by Labour's James Milner who expressed the profound dissatisfaction with recent events of the majority of his constituents in Leeds.
 He called for "drastic change" to be made if Great Britain was to win the war.
 Edward Turnour, 6th Earl Winterton spoke next, commencing at 21:28.
 Although a Conservative, he began by saying that there was a great deal in Milner's speech with which he was in agreement, but almost nothing in Southby's with which he could agree.

 The next speaker was Arthur Greenwood, the Labour deputy leader.
 He gave what Jenkins calls "a robust Labour wind-up".
 In his conclusion, Greenwood called for "an active, vigorous, imaginative direction of the war" which had so far been lacking as the government was passive and on the defensive because "(as) the world must know, we have never taken the initiative in this war".
 Summing up for the government was Oliver Stanley, the Secretary of State for War, whose reply to Greenwood has been described as ineffective.